IBM-Blockchain-Archive/marbles/create_blockchain_bluemix.md

   (Note if you find yourself on the main Bluemix Dashboard and want to get back to this service screen just click the tile name "myblockchain" in the "Services" section)

 The network is all setup.
-Since we are running the app locally, we need to **copy the peer data and pass it to our marbles node.js application**.
+Since we are running the app locally, we need to **copy the peer data and pass it to our demo node.js application**.

 1. Click the "Service Credentials" link on the very bottom left of the dashboard.
 1. This will open the file in your browser.
-Replace the entire contents of the mycredentials.json file with this text.
+Replace the entire contents of the `mycredentials.json` file in the root of the `/git/<project>` directory you cloned earlier with this text.
 1. continue by [run marbles on local machine](#runlocal) below.